 Fig. 2.
 Molecular analysis on 10 plants of the rolB-22 first generation progeny. (a) PCR amplification with rolB-specific primers.
 M, molecular weight marker (GeneRuler 1 kb DNA ladder, Thermo Scientific). (b) RT-PCR for rolB expression.
 M, molecular weight marker (GeneRuler 100 bp DNA ladder Plus, Thermo Scientific).

 Fig. 3.
-Quantitative real-time PCR of five clones of the SSH library involved in photosynthesis.
+Quantitative real-time PCR of five clones identified through SSH library.
 The fold-change of each transcript in the transgenic plants relative to the control plants was normalized with the tomato tubulin gene.
-Experiments were independently repeated at least twice and three replicates per sample were analyzed.
+Two biological and three technical replicas were performed.
 Significance of the differences between the rolB-22 and control plants, determined by the Student’s t test, is indicated with one (P ≤ 0.005) or two (P ≤ 0.001) asterisks.

 Fig. 4.
 Photosynthetic efficiency of rolB-22 and control first generation tomato plants measured with actinic light duration of 10 s (Rapid Light Curve) and 1 min (Photosynthesis-Irradiance curve).
 Relative electron transfer rate is reported as a function of incident PAR.